This One Starts in the Dark

 Labradorite is linked to transformation, intuition, and surfacing repressed memories.

-It strengthens you to see what’s been hidden.
+It strengthens you to see what has been hidden.

 Valerian has tall green stalks (up to 5 feet tall) and small flowers that range from white to soft pink.
 Image from the Center for Complementary Medicine.